art4711/go_decoder_test/README.md

 ### ba - io.ReadAt I/O with brutal casting

 I didn't like that bc was doing more memory allocations than expected.
 So I figured I would try `io.ReadAt` to get my byte slice.
-For some reason This is faster than mmap and the (what I though was) equivalent C code.
-How the hell is ReadAt implemented?
+Yup, even better.

+### sl - sqlite3

+Just put all values into a one-column table in Sqlite3.
+Fetch all rows (sorted).
+I'm expecting this benchmark to run on a geological time scale.

+### bx - more or less equivalent to bi

+Just to study the code of encoding/binary I extracted the relevant parts of its code.
+This performs more or less the same as bi which is a good indication that I found the right code.

+### by - various experiments on how to make bx faster

+Here I performed experiments to see how to make encoding/binary faster.
+Trying to get the reflection based code fast failed, everything I tried gave at most 50% speed improvements (like not trying to figure out the type of the value of every slice element over and over and over again).
+So let's see how encoding/binary would perform if floats had a fast path just like ints.

 ## Results.